WebComponentsGuide/webcomponents.guide/learn/javascript/classes.md

 ### Extending a class

 Classes can extend from other classes.
-The extended class will receive all of the parent classes methods and properties, and it can define new methods and properties.
+The extended class will receive all the parent classes methods and properties, and it can define new methods and properties.
 The extended class cannot access private state or private methods from the parent class.
 If an extended class overrides the class constructor, it must call the original constructor by using `super()`.
 If the extended class overrides a method that exists on the parent class, it can optionally call